rseitz9/smart-contract-challenge/README.md

 I abstracted the contract interactions in the service under `/src/contracts`.
 These classes only contain the logic necessary to interact with the smart-contracts.
 Logic for calculating rewards and mapping events from the Vault contract I extracted to separate functions.
 There could be an argument for adding `calculateRewards` to the `VaultContract`, but since the smart-contract has no knowledge of this function, I decided to separate it (similarly with the extractEvents function).
 This also made these functions easy to test.

-these vars need to be defined in the .env file (with relevant defaults where applicable):
+The following vars need to be defined in the .env file (with relevant defaults where applicable):

 ```
 PORT = 8000